RiceComp427-Spring2019/comp427-hw1-paranoia-andrewmw94/README.md

 what we need here.

-_If you contacted us in advance and we approved a late submission, please cut-and-paste the text from that email here._
+_If you contacted us in advance and we approved a late submission, please cut-and-paste the text from that email here.**

 ## Problem 1
-- Scenario: {Grading}
+- Scenario: **Grading**
 - Assumptions:
   - This is something that I actually do, so my assumptions will be the set of true propositions for COMP 382.
+  - Among these assumptions, we're assuming the grading platform is "as secure as it will get."
+This hold because I don't have influence over canvas.
 - Assets:
   - Approximately thirty undergrads and grad students with a passion for justice and a nose for illicit cooperation.
   - Approximately 8 hrs per week per TA (so 240 man hours per week).